LeviGreen/html-skillshare-homework/README.md

 # html-skillshare-homework
-This is a repo of all of the html files i created while taking the html skillshare course.
+This is a repo of all of the html files I created while taking the HTML skillshare course.